 A Drop In Usage

-You can create a trigger in Planhat to automatically apply a playbook if there is a drop in usage, and your CSMs have an action plan ready for them to try to bring the users back.
+You can create a filter in Planhat to detect a drop in usage which will be your entry criteria for the automated playbook application.
+This way your CSMs have an action plan ready for them to try to bring the users back.

 📣 Pro tip: MailChimp integration merge tags for more personal communication